 Peter went into cafe to pay and asked directions to the Lion of Kea.
 Peter said that we need to walk straight up the main street of the Chora.

 Just a little further up we came to a split in the street – one on the left going down and one on the right going up.
-I don’t know what possessed us but we decided to take the path to the left.
-This was not the right way to go!
+I don’t know what on earth possessed us but we decided to take the path to the left.
+In hindsight we can report that although this path will get you to the Kea Lion it isn’t the most direct route.
+Follow the arrow for the most direct route.

 After walking for a while the path became narrower and although swathed in beautiful spring flowers, there were also quite a lot of nettles and thistles.
 I had read that this was a simple straight forward walk of about 1.5km from the chora – not this semi perilous trek over makeshift stone steps.
 (OK so that’s a bit of an exaggeration!)
 It took us past a small holding with chickens, donkeys and a barking dog.